Pinching and Pruning bedding plants

-Work-averse as I am, I know that if I want a really good flower display there is one job I shouldn't avoid and that is occasionally pinching out and then pruning my bedding throughout the season.
-Well, it's not like it's all that hard to do!
+If you want a really good flower display there is one job you shouldn't avoid and that is occasionally pinching out and then pruning your bedding throughout the season.

 For most plants, as soon as they come into existence, the race is on to ensure a good position, as close to sunlight as possible so that they can get maximum energy from the sun.
 A plant must assume that there will be other plants around it, all capable of shading out those precious sun rays and so it must get its head as high as possible.